2015 Tampa Bay Buccaneers season: Week 11: at Philadelphia Eagles

 Doug Martin rushed for 235 yards, and Jameis Winston threw five touchdown passes (tying an NFL rookie record), as Tampa Bay routed the Eagles by a score of 45–17.
 The combined 283 rushing yards was a franchise record for the Buccaneers, and the 521 total offensive yards was the second-highest regular season total in team history.

 Week 12: at Indianapolis Colts

-Matt Hasselbeck threw for 315 yards and two touchdowns passes to T. Y. Hilton as the Colts defeated Tampa Bay 25-12.
+Matt Hasselbeck threw for 315 yards and two touchdown passes to T. Y. Hilton as the Colts defeated Tampa Bay 25–12.

 Week 13: vs. Atlanta Falcons

 Tampa Bay swept Atlanta for the first time since 2007.
 Jameis Winston threw for 227 yards, one touchdown pass, and one rushing touchdown.
 Winston connected on a 6-yard touchdown pass to Mike Evans with 1:39 remaining for the game-winning score.
 One play later, Lavonte David sealed the win with an interception of Matt Ryan on the first play of the Falcons' final drive.